 Child Support from an Absent Parent

-If you request assistance for a child under age 18, you might be required to help DHS establish paternity (establish a legal parent for the child and/or obtain support from a legal parent who is not living in the home).
-If you are getting cash assistance, support payments will be kept by the state to pay back a part of the cash assistance you receive.
+If you request assistance for a child under age 18, you might be required to help MDHHS establish paternity (establish a legal parent for the child and/or obtain support from a legal parent who is not living in the home).
+If you are getting cash assistance, support payments may be kept by the state to pay back a part of the cash assistance you receive.

 It is your responsibility to report changes that might affect your eligibility or benefit amount within 10 days.* Your specialist will tell you if different reporting rules apply to you.
 Report all of the following changes:

 |Income & Job Status||Family & Living Arrangements||Assets, Coverage & Payments|

 | Earned Income (wages, self-employment or rental income, etc.).